mcgill-ai-ethics/healthy-ui/README.md

 navigate to the extension-react folder choose the 'dist' directory

-## Credits
-- Logo and Icon for the chrome extension are generate from the logo.com website

 ### Environment Variables
 Setup your environment variables in a .env file, and make sure it is located the root directory of this project
 ```